What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Meclizine helps reduce dizziness and nausea symptoms.

-Dimenhydrinate is effective for motion sickness-related vertigo.
+Dimenhydrinate is effective for motion sickness-related dizziness and nausea.

 Stay hydrated to support overall balance and reduce dizziness.